VHRanger/Automation-FAQ/automation.md

 ### 1) We automate tasks, not jobs

 A job is made from of a bundle of tasks.
-For example, [O*NET][6] defines the job of [post-secondary architecture teacher][7] as made up of 21 tasks including ones like:
+For example, [O*NET][6] defines the job of [post-secondary architecture teacher][7] as including 21 tasks like advising students, preparing course materials and conducting original research.

-*   Advise students on academic and vocational curricula and on career issues

-*   Prepare course materials

-*   Conduct research in a particular field of knowledge and publish findings

 Technology automates tasks, not jobs.
 When you read an alarmist headline like ["Study finds nearly half of jobs are vulnerable to automation"][8], you need to put it in context: nearly half of all jobs **contain tasks ripe for automation**.

-Some of an architecture professor's tasks are easier to automate (grading assignments) and others are much harder (advising students, conducting original research).
+Some of an architecture professor's tasks are easier to automate (grading assignments) and others are harder (advising students).
 According to [Brynjolfsson and Mitchell][9] tasks "ripe for automation" are tasks that:

 *   The task provides clear feedback with clearly definable goals and metrics